brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 As far as I know, no other widely used protocol (OSPF, ISIS, BGP, ...) is able to automatically disaggregate routes to re-route traffic around failures.
 Some support _manual_ disaggregation, but not _automatic_.
-For that reason, those protocol tend to use specific /32 and /128 routes for both south-bound and north-bound traffic in
-Clos topologies.
+Existing protocols tend to flood /32 and /128 host prefixes across the whole fabric, in both the north-bound and south-bound direction.

 On top of that, as far as I know, prior to RIFT no protocol supported the concept of _negative_ disaggregation.
 In protocols prior to RIFT all disaggregation was _positive_.
 If traffic to a